-The best hummus Balila is a mouthwatering dish of tender warm chickpeas, topped with spices and copious amounts of cumin and olive oil.
-A typical Lebanese breakfast food (or brunch).
-Naturally gluten-free and vegan.
+Hummus Balila is a mouthwatering dish of tender warm chickpeas, topped with copious amounts of cumin, spices and extra virgin olive oil.

 What is Balila?

-Balila is a Levantine dish made of cooked tender warm chickpeas dressed in olive oil, cumin, red hot chilli, sweet paprika spices and salt.
+Balila (also known as hummus balila) is a Levantine/Middle Eastern dish made of warm chickpeas dressed in olive oil, cumin, and other delicious spices.

 Hummus Balila in English

-Olive oil - use a high-quality extra virgin olive oil.
-Generally, a copious amount of it is used to dress the chickpeas.
-I have however limited to one tablespoon in this recipe - personal preference.
+Use a high-quality extra virgin olive oil.
+Typically, a generous amount is used to dress the chickpeas.
+However, I've limited it to one tablespoon in this recipe as a personal preference.
+The flavor of the olive oil combined with the sweet chickpeas is unmatched!

 Using Dry Chickpeas